dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-07-Mystery-of-Object-Detection.md

 - **Mean Absolute Error(MAE)**

-Similar to one above, this loss takes absolute error difference between target and predicted output.
-Like MSE, this as well measures the magnitude of error without considering their direction.
-The difference is MAE is more robust to outliers since it does not make use of square.
+<span class='red'>Similar to one above, this loss takes absolute error difference between target and predicted output.
+Like MSE, this as well measures the magnitude of error without considering their direction.</span> The difference is MAE is more robust to outliers since it does not make use of square.
 This error is also known as L1 loss.

 $$
 \begin{aligned}